Totchtawan Sripan: Playing career

-Totchtawan became one of the greatest midfielders in Thailand with his creative passing and set-piece taking.
-He won the award from Cheerthai.com, the main website for Thai football in 2001, for the best player of that year.
-His most voted memorable goals for the Thailand national team came from a friendly match against Manchester United in 2001 and a 30-yard free-kick against Holland in a friendly match in Bangkok in 2007, which Thailand lost 1–3.
+Tawan's talent was first discovered by national team coach Chatchai Paholpat, who gave him his senior international debut against Bangladesh in the first round of 1994 World Cup qualification.
+He went on to make 109 more appearances for Thailand, scoring 19 goals, playing at two AFC Asian Cups – the latter as captain and on home soil – and gathering numerous accolades.

-Totchtawan announced his retirement after Thailand national football team failed to qualify for the World cup 2010.
-Thereafter, he was appointed as Thailand assistant coach by the Football Association of Thailand for cooperation working with Peter Reid who was appointed Thailand chief coach in August.
+In 1995, Chatchai led Tawan to his former club Bangkok Bank.
+Tawan stayed there for two years before spending five more at the Sembawang Rangers, where he partnered fellow Thais Thawatchai Damrong-Ongtrakul, Bamrung Boonprom, Niweat Siriwong and Teerasak Po-on.
+All of them gradually left Singapore seeing the Stallions' lack of success, with Tawan going to a Hoàng Anh Gia Lai side under Arjhan Srong-ngamsub's tutelage and spearheaded by Kiatisuk Senamuang and Dusit Chalermsan.

-In November 2008, Tawan stood down from his duties as the assistant coach with the Thai national team, due to some players being unhappy with his other commitments to his club side BEC Tero Sasana (Tawan was still actively playing).
-Tawan's role as assistant coach to Reid saw the national team win one game and lose one game: beating North Korea in the opening game of the T&T Cup and losing away to Saudi Arabia.
+Tawan returned to Thailand once his contract expired in 2007 and retired two years later, having guided BEC Tero Sasana to two consecutive third-place finishes in the Thai Premier League (2007 and 2008).

-During his career, playing for clubs in Thailand, Vietnam and Singapore, he played as central midfielder or attacking midfielder.
-Totchtawan was a longstanding member of the Thailand national team, playing from 1992 to 2009.
+As a player, Tawan was left-footed and known for his playmaking and set-piece ability.
+One of his most memorable goals was a free kick against the Netherlands in 2007.
+He changed his name to Totchtawan in 2010.

 Managerial career

 BEC Tero Sasana

-May 2009, After parting way with Christophe Larrouilh in the middle of the season, BEC Tero Sasana decided to promote Tawan Sripan to be the player-coach of the club.
-Sripan managed the club to finish in the fourth place of the table and reach the final of 2009 FA Cup.
-BEC Tero lost in the final against Thai Port by the penalty shoot-out after the 1–1 draw at the end of the extra-time.
+In May 2009, after parting ways with Christophe Larrouilh mid-season, BEC Tero Sasana decided to promote Tawan to player-coach status.
+He managed BEC Tero to fourth in the league and reached the final of the Thai FA Cup, losing to Port on penalties.

 Saraburi

-In December 2010, Totchtawan joined his hometown club Saraburi when the club was still in the Regional League Division 2, the third level division.
+In December 2010, Tawan, now Totchtawan, joined his hometown club Saraburi when the club was still in the Regional League Division 2, the third level division.
 He spent his first year by promoting his club from the Division 2 to Division 1.
 His debut was the game in Division 1 Promotion stage against Rangsit University which Saraburi won 2–0.
 Saraburi promoted to Division 1 by finishing third place in group A of the qualification.
 Saraburi stayed in Thai second division for four years before the historic promotion.
-Saraburi promoted to Thai Premier League after the finished as the runner-up in the end of 2014 season.
+Saraburi promoted to Thai Premier League after becoming runners-up in the end of 2014 season.

 Totchtawan continued his head coach role in 2015 Thai Premier League.
 However, Saruburi could collect only one point after six games of the season.
 Totchtawan decided to resign from his position on 8 April 2015.